Course Outline

 Modeling Meshes

-- Exploring modeling modes for government projects
+- Utilizing different modeling modes for complex projects

 Sculpting and Painting

-- Enabling selection masking for government models
+- Enabling selection masking for precise sculpting in government projects

 Rendering 3D Scenes